This page provides information about our purpose, role, priorities, strategic direction, and legislative responsibilities.

 - Contaminated Sites Remediation Fund

-- Clean-up projects and Crown funding to help protect Lake Taupo and Rotorua lakes
+- Clean-up and protection projects and Crown funding to help protect Lake Taupo and Rotorua lakes

 - Waste Minimisation Fund and the Waste Disposal Levy.